Robert GODES

 be monitored to provide information on the system status.
 For

-development) and the system operator (during routine operation)
+initial development) and the system operator (during routine

-should run the system to be controlled while varying one
+operation) should run the system to be controlled while

-parameter at a time to characterize the system.
-This will build
+varying one parameter at a time to characterize the system.

-a multi-dimensional control space where different points within
+This will build a multi-dimensional control space where

 [0043] Reactant-loading mechanism 20 in FIG. 2 can be a pulse

-create the loading current required to drive electron capture
+to create the loading current required to drive electron

-events.
-The loading current value is dependent on temperature,
+capture events.
+The loading current value is dependent on

-current.
-An example of a functional reactor parameter set is
+compression current.
+An example of a functional reactor

 [0044] FIGS. 3A and 3B are circuit schematics showing possible